publicissapient-france/workshop-backbone/README.md

 1. #### Displaying static data in Backbone View
-    - cut/paste the table in index.html#content into the templates/table.html
+    - Cut/paste the table in index.html#content into the templates/table.html
-    - instantiate the LogView in app.js
+    - Instantiate the LogView in app.js
-    - bind #content to LogsView.el in app.js : 2 methods (at construct view or after)
+    - Bind #content to LogsView.el in app.js : 2 methods (at construct view or after)
-    - implement LogsView "render" method : inject the html template in the "el" element.
+    - Implement LogsView "render" method : inject the html template in the "el" element.
 (Feel free to use your prefered template engine : underscore tmpl or Handlebars.
 Both are included in global scope.)
-    - call "render" in initialize
+    - Call "render" in initialize
-    - test in navigator
+    - Test in navigator

 2. #### Using real data
     - Define data url in LogsCollection